 Your third river is salmon fishing on the River Spey.
 Winding its way through the Spey valley past famous distilleries like Glenfarclas and the Macallan, the iconic and magical Spey offer some of the best salmon fly fishing waters in Scotland.
 Rich in fishing heritage and tradition, the Spey is the home of Spey Casting techniques, though to have originated on the Wester Elchies and Gordon Castle beats of the River Spey in the mid 1800’s.
 The techniques for fishing the Spey vary throughout the year and having a professional guide is invaluable to optimize your chances of success.
 The beats we use vary greatly in price and are spread throughout the middle and lower end of the system.

 Day four – The River Dee, Salmon Fishing

 The final river is the wonderful sporting challenge is the mighty River Dee in Aberdeenshire.
 The Dee is a superb salmon river, offering great variety of fly fishing water and stunning scenery.
 The best way to catch a salmon on the River Dee, comes down to careful selection of the correct beats according to the time of season you choose to fish.
 Our fishing guides live and work on the River Dee daily and understand the best flies, techniques and where the salmon lie in different water levels.

 All of our fly fishing trips in Scotland trips include:

 - Salmon Fishing permits on carefully chosen beats

-- Transport to /from the venue
+- Transport to /from your hotel

 - Professional dedicated SGAIC and Orvis Endorsed guides